Our Uncontested Divorce Process — An Introduction:

 Final Divorce Process and Paperwork

 The majority of judges will grant your uncontested divorce “by motion.”
 That simply means that, as your attorney, we submit a written request to the Court asking that your uncontested divorce be granted without any court hearing.
 This is a huge advantage to you over the people who do not hire an attorney to represent them in an uncontested divorce.
 You simply sign an affidavit about your divorce (that we prepare for you) in front of a notary public at the end of the 30-day waiting period and send the signed original/physical affidavit to our office.
 Your spouse does not sign this affidavit.
 We submit your affidavit to the court along with your proposed final decree.
-Then we just wait on the judge to review your case file and grant the divorce.
+Then we just wait on the judge to review your case file, grant the divorce and send out the final divorce documents.
 The judges in most counties (but not all) will finalize your divorce this way without your ever setting foot in the courthouse.

 Get Started Now: